 Originally from Taiwan, Elisa moved to Canada for her undergraduate and postgraduate degrees in Economics.
 She had an opportunity to work as a junior trader which kicked off her career in high finance, eventually working in Hong Kong as a portfolio manager specialising in convertible bond trades and strategies.

-Ultimately not feeling fulfilled with her career path, she pursued her passion of photojournalism, visiting over 70 countries.
+Ultimately not feeling fulfilled with her career path, she pursued her passion for photojournalism, visiting over 70 countries.
 Life eventually took her to Silicon Valley where she caught the startup bug and decided to move back to Taiwan to grow the small but emerging startup ecosystem and use her global connections to bring Taiwan to the world.

 About Anchor Taiwan